leetmaa/KMCLib/python/doc/source/plugins.rst

 -------------------------
 The KMCAnalysisPlugin is used to perform on-the-fly custom analysis during the KMC simulation.
-A list of instantiated KMCAnalysisPlugin objects can be given to the run(...) function of the KMCLatticeModel.
+A list of instantiated KMCAnalysisPlugin objects can be given to the :py:meth:`run<KMCLatticeModel.run>` function of the :py:class:`KMCLatticeModel`.
-Each user-defined custom analysis object must inherit from the KMCAnalysisPlugin base class.
+Each user-defined custom analysis object must inherit from the :py:class:`KMCAnalysisPlugin` base class.
 Three functions are available to overload for setting up, handling updates after a step and finalizing the analysis.
 Here is an example: